AnatoleLucet/dotfiles_csgo/markdown/doc.md

-Join mirage in solo and execute a dm commands layout | dm_mirage Join inferno in solo and execute a dm commands layout | dm_inferno Join cache in solo and execute a dm commands layout | dm_cache Join dust2 in solo and execute a training commands layout | training_dust2 Join mirage in solo and execute a training commands layout | training_mirage Join inferno in solo and execute a training commands layout | training_inferno
+Join mirage in solo and execute a dm commands layout | dm_mirage Join inferno in solo and execute a dm commands layout | dm_inferno Join cache in solo and execute a dm commands layout | dm_cache Join dust2 in solo and execute a dm in hs mod commands layout | dm_dust2_hs Join mirage in solo and execute a dm in hs mod commands layout | dm_mirage_hs Join inferno in solo and execute a dm in hs mod commands layout | dm_inferno_hs Join cache in solo and execute a dm in hs mod commands layout | dm_cache_hs Join dust2 in solo and execute a training commands layout | training_dust2 Join mirage in solo and execute a training commands layout | training_mirage Join inferno in solo and execute a training commands layout | training_inferno